Martin boundaries and asymptotic behavior of branching random walks: Preliminaries

+From now on we shall write $G(x,y):= G(x,y|1)$ and $K(x,y) := K(x,y\mid 1)$.
+The compactification of $G$ with respect to the convergence of the Martin kernels $K(x,y\mid 1)$ is the Martin boundary $\M({P},1)$.
 There are several equivalent ways to construct the Martin boundary, see for example \cite{sawyer_harmonic_functions} and \cite{Woess-denumerable} for details.
-In what follows, we denote by $\M({P},1)$ the Martin boundary for a Markov chain governed by the transition kernel $P$.

-\paragraph{$t$-Martin boundaries.} For a fixed value of $t>0$, a function $f$ is said to be $t$-harmonic w.r.t.\ an operator ${P}$ if and only if for all $x$ one has $({P}f)(x):=\sum_{w\sim x}{p}(x,w)f(w)=tf(x)$.
-It turns out that this is defined only for all $t\geq {\rho}$, where ${\rho}$ is the spectral radius of ${P}$.
-This concept gives rise to the definition of the $t$-Martin boundary of ${P}$, that we denote by $\M({P},t)$, which is the compactification of $G$ with respect to the convergence of the Martin kernels $K(x,y\mid t)$.
-Cf.\ \cite[Chapter IV]{woess2000} for further details on $t$-Martin boundaries.
+Similarly, for a fixed value $t\ge \rho_G$ (as defined in~\eqref{eq:rhoG}), we define the $t$-Martin boundary of ${P}$, that we denote by $\M({P},t)$, as the compactification of $G$ with respect to the convergence of the Martin kernels $K(x,y\mid t)$.
+See \cite[Chapter IV]{woess2000} for further details on $t$-Martin boundaries.